jimmoffitt/developer_advocate.blog/metadataEvolution/hpt_timeline.md

 ### Metadata timelines <a id="metadataTimeline" class="tall">&nbsp;</a>

 Below is a timeline of when [Historical PowerTrack Operators](http://support.gnip.com/apis/powertrack2.0/rules.html#Operators) begin matching.
 In some cases Operator matching begins well *after* a 'communication convention' became commonplace on Twitter.
 For example, @replies emerged as a user convention in 2006, but did not become a ['first-class' *object* or *event* with 'supporting' JSON](http://support.gnip.com/articles/tweet-timeline.html#keyConcepts) until early 2007.
-Accordingly, matching on @replies in 2006 requires an examination of the Tweet body, rather than relying on the ```to``` and ```in_reply_to_status_id``` PowerTrack Operators.
+Accordingly, matching on @replies in 2006 requires an examination of the Tweet body, rather than relying on the ```to:``` and ```in_reply_to_status_id``` PowerTrack Operators.

 The details provided here were generated using HPT (well over 160 HPT Jobs!), and were informed by the Twitter timeline provided [HERE](http://support.gnip.com/articles/tweet-timeline.html).
 This timeline is not 100% complete or precise.
 If you identify another filtering/metadata "born on date" fundamental to your use-case, please let us know.